arrow-lang/arrow-legacy/docs/manual.md

 # 3.1.
 Input format

-An input file is interpreted as a sequence of Unicode code points encoded in UTF-8.
+An input file is interpreted as a sequence of Unicode code points encoded in UTF-8 (normalized before analysis using [NFKC](http://www.unicode.org/reports/tr15/)).
 Most grammar productions are defined in terms of printable ASCII-range code points.

 # 3.2.
 Comments